Legal Help For Victims Of Hospital-Associated Sepsis

 The symptoms of septic infection manifest in three stages, starting with sepsis and progressing through severe sepsis to septic shock.
 Sepsis can be easily diagnosed and treated during its first stage, before it becomes life-threatening.
 To be diagnosed with sepsis, a patient must exhibit at least two of these symptoms:

 - Body temperature above 101F (38.3C) or below 96.8F (36C)

 - Heart rate higher than 90 beats a minute

 - Respiratory rate higher than 20 breaths a minute

 - Probable or confirmed infection

 In severe sepsis, presenting any symptom such as significantly decreased urine output, abrupt changes in mental status, decreased platelet count, breathing difficulty, abnormal heart function or abdominal pain indicates that an organ may be failing.

 In septic shock, the patient presents all the signs and symptoms of severe sepsis — plus extremely low blood pressure that doesn’t respond to simple fluid replacement.

 Sepsis may be misdiagnosed as the flu when a patient’s medical history is incomplete and fails to disclose a recent hospital stay or surgical procedure.

-Crandall & Pera Law’s team of medical malpractice attorneys and Registered Nurses understands how critical timing can be in blood infection cases, and how terrible the effects of negligent diagnosis and treatment can be to patients and their families.
 If you or a family member has suffered because of a health care provider’s negligence in dealing with a blood infection, we want to help.
-Please call 877-686-8879 or fill out our contact form to reserve a consultation with an experienced Ohio medical malpractice lawyer at one of our offices in Cleveland, Columbus, Cincinnati, Chesterland or Chagrin Falls.
+Please call 855-444-6651 or fill out our contact form to set up time to speak with one of our experienced attorneys.